nba-emu/hw-test/README.md

-# nba-hw-tests
+# hw-test
-A collection of GBA hardware tests to measure the accuracy of emulators
+GBA hardware tests that are developed to further accurate emulation.